 Tip #2: Use fresh, organic eggs if at all possible.
 While the pan is warming up, crack 3-4 eggs into a bowl and beat slightly with a whisk.

 Tip #3: Have your favorite seasonings or seasoning blends handy and add them at this point.
-This is how you can really vary the taste with a minimum of effort.
-My favorite is a chipotle salt, but if I have the time I might add chopped scallions or ginger, peppers, prosciutto, any fresh herbs like tarragon or thyme, etc
+This is how you can vary the taste with a minimum of effort.
+My favorite is chipotle salt, but if I have the time I might add chopped scallions or ginger, peppers, prosciutto, any fresh herbs like tarragon or thyme, etc.

 Tip #4: The Texture.
 Pour the whisked eggs into the warmed pan and use a “rubber spatula” or a non-metal pancake turner to turn the eggs.
 Do not mess with them by vigorously chopping them up or stirring them around in the pan!!
 Just turn them over a couple of times, making a few slices through them to break them up.
 Do not overcook!

-The french have a phrase for the perfect texture of scrambled eggs…”snotty”.
+Did you know?
+The French have a phrase for the perfect texture of scrambled eggs…”snotty”.
 My husband thought this term was fairly unappetizing, but it does the trick for describing when they are done.
 Soft, fluffy, spicy, & “snotty” = done!

 Quick Slow Carb Ideas for Lunch